Frequently Asked Questions

 The seminars are designed for divorcing, separated, or never married parents; families who are changing custody or visitation agreements; custodial grandparents; and concerned family members.
 The program can also benefit educators, social workers, psychiatrists, psychologists, therapists, the clergy, or school counselors.

-Check out these resources to help prepare you for a Families Forever seminar:
+Visit Up To Parents for resources to help you prepare for a Families Forever seminar: